sindresorhus/awesome-scifi/readme.md

 This is always fun; it's a classic, and it is fun remembering what science fiction was like before there were tropes. - [@RichardLitt](https://github.com/RichardLitt)

-> Man had not yet learned to fly when H.G.
-Wells conceived this story of a Martian attack on England.
+> Man had not yet learned to fly when H. G. Wells conceived this story of a Martian attack on England.
 Giant cylinders crash to Earth, disgorging huge, unearthly creatures armed with heat-rays and fighting machines.
 Amid the boundless destruction they cause, it looks as if the end of the world has come.

 ### Hard Science Fiction